IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 |image1|

-Metadata Support
+Supported Metadata
 ====================

-A dataset contains three levels of metadata: 1) Citation Metadata, 2) Domain specific metadata and 3) File level metadata.
+A dataset contains three levels of metadata: 1) Citation Metadata, 2) Domain specific metadata, 3) File level metadata (varies depending on the type of data file).

-File Support
+File Handling and Uploading
 ====================

 All file formats are supported, up to a few GB per file.
 For certain file formats, we provide additional features: